ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 ## Privacy Preserving Channels

-A Secure Channel which preserves the privacy of the Attester may provide security properties equivalent to COSE, but only inside the life-span of the session established.
-In general, a Verifier cannot correlate UCCS received in different sessions from the same Attesting Environment based on the cryptographic mechanisms used when a privacy preserving Secure Channel is employed.
+A secure channel which preserves the privacy of the Attester may provide security properties equivalent to COSE, but only inside the life-span of the session established.
+In general, a Verifier cannot correlate UCCS received in different sessions from the same Attesting Environment based on the cryptographic mechanisms used when a privacy preserving secure channel is employed.

-In the case of a Remote Attestation, the attester must consider whether any UCCS it returns over a privacy preserving Secure Channel compromises the privacy in unacceptable ways.
-As an example, the use of the EAT UEID {{-eat}} Claim in UCCS over a privacy preserving Secure Channel allows a verifier to correlate UCCS from a single Attesting Environment across many Secure Channel sessions.
+In the case of a Remote Attestation, the attester must consider whether any UCCS it returns over a privacy preserving secure channel compromises the privacy in unacceptable ways.
+As an example, the use of the EAT UEID {{-eat}} Claim in UCCS over a privacy preserving secure channel allows a verifier to correlate UCCS from a single Attesting Environment across many secure channel sessions.
 This may be acceptable in some use-cases (e.g. if the Attesting Environment is a physical sensor in a factory) and unacceptable in others (e.g. if the Attesting Environment is a device belonging to a child).